cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/02-at-scale/README.md

 > [!NOTE]
 > If it fails, validate the DNS propgation is completed by `eval $(terraform output --raw cbci_liveness_probe_ext)`.

-- [CloudBees Workspace Caching](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-cache-step), [CloudBees CI Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) and [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) features can be seen together in action in the pipeline `ws-cache` from `team-b`.
-To trigger these builds will be using the [POST queue hibernation API endpoints](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_post_queue_for_hibernation).
+- Now that the admin token is available, pipeline `ws-cache` from `team-b` will be triggered remotely using the [POST queue hibernation API endpoints](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_post_queue_for_hibernation). ([Hibernation](https://docs.cloudbees.com/docs/cloudbees-ci/latest/cloud-admin-guide/managing-controllers#_hibernation_in_managed_masters) is enabled for controllers using configuration as code).

   ```sh
     eval $(terraform output --raw cbci_controller_b_hibernation_post_queue_ws_cache)
   ```

-The response `HTTP/2 201` means the build rest REST API call has been received correctly by the CloudBees CI controller, then it triggers the build and schedules an agent pod to run the pipeline code.
+The response `HTTP/2 201` means the build REST API call has been received correctly by the CloudBees CI controller, then it triggers the build and schedules an agent pod to run the pipeline code.

   ```sh
     eval $(terraform output --raw cbci_agents_pods)
   ```

-Log in `team-b` and check its build output of `ws-cache` pipeline using the CloudBees Pipeline Explorer (enabled for all Controllers using Configuration as Code).
+Then, let's examine the build logs by logging in `team-b`, browsing to `ws-cache` pipeline, getting inside the build number (`#1` in this case) and selecting [CloudBees Pipeline Explorer](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-pipeline-explorer-plugin) (enabled for all Controllers using Configuration as Code).
+This pipeline uses [CloudBees Workspace Caching](https://docs.cloudbees.com/docs/cloudbees-ci/latest/pipelines/cloudbees-cache-step) and it can be seen at the end of the logs the write cache operation and the read cache operation (at the beginning of the logs) since the Second build (`#2`).

 > [!NOTE]
 >